Romans 7

 For I know that nothing good dwells in me, that is, in my flesh; for the willing is present in me, but the doing of the good is not.

 (a) Nothing good dwells in me.
-My flesh is incapable of living the good and spiritual life that I desire.
-That which is imperfect can never achieve perfection.
+Your flesh is incapable of living the good life that God wants for you.

-Asking my flesh to be good is like asking my shoes to dance.
-It can’t happen.
-But just as I can put something inside my shoes that will make them dance, God puts something inside us that makes us good – his Spirit.
+Asking your flesh to be good is like asking your shoes to dance.
+But just as we can put something inside our shoes that will make them dance, God puts something inside us that makes us truly live—his Spirit (see Rom.
+8:9).

 Romans 7:19